GaiaNet-AI/docs/docs/intro.md

 ### Node operators

-If you are interested in running GaiaNet nodes and make money, you can
+If you are interested in running GaiaNet nodes, you can

 * [Get started with a GaiaNet node](./node-guide/quick-start.md).
 * [Customize the GaiaNet node with a finetuned model and custom knowledge base](./node-guide/customize.md).